porfanid/TuringMachine/README.md

 1. 1 if the tape is accepted by the turing machine
 1. -1 if the state is discarded by the turing machine
 1. 0 if an undefined transition is found by the turing machine

+The new_tape is the tape with the changes to the original tape

 ## Configuration